Article published on 7 August 2019

 “We are in danger of leaving entire communities without anywhere for children to play.
 Couple this with the dominance of digital culture and the strong inducement it creates for children to stay indoors – inactive and alone for hours – children are facing a crisis with dire consequences for their mental and physical health.”

-Over one-third (35%) of parents have experienced the closure or neglect of their local playground and of those with a local playground only 13% overall said they would be happy for their child to play there unsupervised.
+Over one-third (35%) of parents have experienced the closure or neglect of their local playground.

+Those with a local playground only 13% overall said they would be happy for their child to play there unsupervised.
 The association’s campaign – Play Must Stay – launched recently and is calling for urgent and sustained investment in public play provision.
 It is also supporting the Children First Alliance in its call for a dedicated Cabinet Minister for Children & Young People to put children at the heart of politics and help drive investment in community playgrounds.

 “With ever-shrinking opportunities for children to play outdoors, public playgrounds play a crucial role in improving children’s movement levels and, in turn, their physical and mental health,” continued Mark.